 Example

 We recommend consolidating related rules into a single check rather than splitting across many files.
-Here’s a web team example that handles several concerns in one agent:Migrating from Custom Rules
+Here’s a web team example that handles several concerns in one agent — saved as.macroscope/check-run-agents/web-review.md:

-Check Run Agents replaces Custom Rules.
-If you have an existingmacroscope.md file, move your rules into .macroscope/my-rules.md instead.
+Check Run Agents replace Custom Rules.
+If you have an existingmacroscope.md file, move your rules into .macroscope/check-run-agents/my-rules.md instead.
 Your existing rules become the instructions body, and you can optionally add frontmatter for model, tools, and input mode.

-exclude to skip irrelevant files, prefer full_diff over code_object, and use lower effort for simple checks.
+To keep costs down: useinclude/exclude or .macroscope/ignore to scope to relevant files, prefer full_diff over code_object, and use lower effort for simple checks.